 The Open University offers excellent provision for new PhD students.
 Each student is supported by at least two supervisors as well as a strong programme of university-wide training in research skills.
 In addition students have the opportunity to participate in a lively research culture and to contribute to regular seminar programmes, conferences and workshops held in Milton Keynes, London and other Open University national/regional centres.

-Further information about research in the department, our projects and potential supervisors for your work can be found on our research page.
+Further information about research in the Art history, our projects and potential supervisors for your work can be found on our research page.

 Informal enquiries re studentships should be made to Leon.Wainwright in the first instance.